 - ½ onion finely diced

 - ½ cup roasted red peppers chopped

 - 2 cups mozzarella cheese shredded

-- In a 3-4 quart crockpot, stir together the broth, carrots, onion, red peppers, Italian seasoning, garlic, salt and pepper.
+- In a 4-quart crockpot, stir together the broth, carrots, onion, red peppers, Italian seasoning, garlic, salt, and pepper.

-- Add chicken breasts, and cover and cook on high for 2 hours or low for 4 hours.
+- Add chicken breasts, cover, and cook on high for 2 hours or low for 4 hours.

 - When chicken is cooked, remove and place on a cutting board.

-- Stir in the peas and rice to the crockpot, cover and cook on high for 15 minutes.
+- Stir in the peas and rice, cover, and cook on high for 15 minutes.

 - When chicken is cool enough to handle, slice thinly.

 - After 15 minutes, stir the chicken, milk, and cheese into the crockpot.
 Cover and cook on high for 15 more minutes, until cheese is melted and rice is tender.